People who have jobs are searching for better ones … in Hawaii

 When Dion Walker closes his eyes and thinks of his next job, he thinks of palm trees and a nice breeze.
-That’s because he is thinking of a cruise ship in Hawaii — specifically, the American Pride.
+That’s because he is thinking of a cruise ship in Hawaii — specifically, the Pride of America.

-Earlier this month, Norwegian Cruise Line held a job fair for a variety of positions on its American Pride ship, which stays in Hawaii year long.
+Earlier this month, Norwegian Cruise Line held a job fair for a variety of positions on its Pride of America ship, which stays in Hawaii year long.
 That’s why the day after Labor day, Walker found himself sitting in the hallway of a Marriott Hotel in Washington, D.C., nervously chatting with other job seekers.
 Currently, there are 7.1 million unemployed Americans, according to the Bureau of Labor Statistics.
 That’s down from 14.3 million in August of 2009.

 The unemployment rate has dropped to 4.4 percent, a point where — according to some economists including the U.S. Federal Reserve — the U.S. is nearing full employment.
 With the number of unemployed Americans dropping, employers looking to fill open positions have to compete for the remaining job seekers.